Robust Safety Filters for Lipschitz-Bounded Adaptive Closed-Loop Systems with Structured Uncertainties: Simulations

 The simulation compares several safety enforcement strategies, including a nominal model-based standard plant-level QP-CBF \cite{Ames_2019}, adaptive CBF \cite{Ames_2020a}, robust adaptive CBF \cite{lopez2020adaptive}, and standard QP-CBF applied on the reference-level.
 In addition, the proposed reference-level robust SOCP-CBF is evaluated.

-Figure~\ref{fig:results1} and Figure~\ref{fig:results2} illustrate the resulting trajectories for the different approaches.
-As expected, the standard plant-level CBF and the reference-level CBF without robustness fail to guarantee safety under the considered model mismatch, leading to collisions with the obstacle.
-The adaptive CBF and robust adaptive CBF approaches are able to maintain safety despite the plant uncertainties.
-However, these approaches exhibit more oscillatory trajectories due to the interaction between safety enforcement and adaptive tracking dynamics in the presence of uncertain input effectiveness.
-In contrast, the proposed reference-level robust SOCP-CBF successfully maintains safety while producing significantly smoother trajectories.
-The resulting path avoids the obstacle with a consistent safety margin and converges efficiently toward the goal.
-Overall, the simulation results demonstrate that the proposed SOCP-based reference-level safety filter provides a robust mechanism for enforcing safety under structured plant uncertainty while maintaining smooth closed-loop behavior and efficient goal convergence..
+Fig.~\ref{fig:results1} and Fig.~\ref{fig:results2} illustrate the resulting trajectories for the different approaches.
+As expected, the standard plant-level CBF and the reference-level CBF without robustness fail to guarantee safety under the considered model mismatch, leading to collisions with the obstacle. {The adaptive CBF and robust adaptive CBF approaches maintain safety despite the plant uncertainties, but exhibit more oscillatory trajectories.
+This behavior can be attributed to the interaction between the adaptive controller, which adapts to improve tracking of the nominal reference, and the adaptive safety filter, which simultaneously modifies the effective control action to enforce safety under uncertain input effectiveness.
+In contrast, the proposed reference-level robust SOCP-CBF modifies the reference command before tracking, thereby avoiding this conflict between tracking and safety enforcement.
+As a result, it maintains safety while producing smoother trajectories that avoid the obstacle with a consistent safety margin and converge efficiently toward the goal.} Overall, the simulation results demonstrate that the proposed SOCP-based reference-level safety filter provides a robust mechanism for enforcing safety under structured plant uncertainty while maintaining smooth closed-loop behavior and efficient goal convergence..